afickle/private/README.md

 > a demo for enter event and change the element's fucus

 #### select
-> for auto complete and ng-transclude
+> for auto complete and ng-transclude there is sth wrong with this directive, I'll fix it later.

+#### table
+> to define custome table head there is sth wrong with this directive, I'll fix it later.